Cora Wilburn: Immigration to the United States

 In September 1848, Wilburn embarked on a three-week journey across the sea.
 She arrived in New York on September 30, 1848, and traveled to Philadelphia that same evening.
 She entered the United States under the name Cora Jackson.
-It is believed that her father used the Jackson surname during one of a number of attempts to hid his true identity.
+It is believed that her father used the Jackson surname during one of a number of attempts to hide his true identity.

 Wilburn worked as a seamstress upon her arrival in Philadelphia.

 Writing career

 Wilburn began writing in 1852.
 It is as this time when she began using the pen name, Cora Wilburn.
 This also became her legal name as demonstrated in the census and her death record.

 Wilburn identified as a Spiritualist from 1852 to 1869 while also maintaining her Jewish identity.
 She published a series of essays in the Spiritualist newspaper, The Agitator entitled My Religion.
 Wilburn often wrote about social justice issues.
 She was outspoken against slavery, the treatment of Native Americans, and poverty, and was passionate about women's rights.

 In 1860, she published a novel titled Cosella Wayne: Or, Will and Destiny.
 It is believed to be based on a diary she began writing while living in La Guaira, Venezuela with her father.
 Wilburn's novel was first published serially in the Spiritualist newspaper, Banner of Light, and is considered to be the first novel published by a Jewish American.
 Largely autobiographical, it explores themes of interfaith relations, spirituality, Spiritualism, Jewish practice across the world, family strife, social class, mistreatment of workers, gender roles and women's rights.
 It was re-published in 2019 with an introduction by Jonathan Sarna.

 In 1868, Wilburn published a book of poetry titled The Spiritual Significance of Gems.

 Wilburn moved to Maine at the age of 45 and embraced Reform Judaism.

 She moved to Lynn, Massachusetts in 1877 where she mostly wrote poetry for Jewish publications.
 The Jewish Women's Congress commissioned her most famous poem, "Israel to the World in Greeting", in 1893.